reysiregar/JewelryCommerce/README.md

 ### Payment (Simulated)
 - `POST /api/payment/simulate` `{ amount, orderId }` → 95% success, latency ~1.5s

-Sessions: HTTP‑only `sid` cookie (`SameSite=Lax`, path `/`) with in‑memory map `sid -> userId`.
+Sessions: HTTP‑only `sid` cookie (`SameSite=Lax`, path `/`).
+When `DATABASE_URL` is set, sessions are stored in the `sessions` table (Postgres).
+Otherwise, sessions are stored in an in‑memory map `sid -> userId`.

 Static assets: `/assets/*` mapped to `attached_assets/`.

 ---

 ## Data Model (shared/schema.ts)
-TypeScript types and Zod insert schemas are defined for future Postgres use.
+TypeScript types and Zod insert schemas are defined and used with Postgres when configured.

 - User: `{ id, name, email, passwordHash, role, createdAt }`
   - Insert: `{ name, email, role? } & { password }`
 - Product: `{ id, name, description, price (cents), category, imageUrl, images[], material, isPreOrder, inStock, sizes?[] }`
 - Order: `{ id, customerName, customerEmail, customerPhone, shippingAddress, shippingCity, shippingPostalCode, shippingCountry, items (JSON string), totalAmount (cents), status, isPreOrder, paymentStatus, createdAt }`
-- Session: stored in memory: `sid -> userId`
+- Session: `{ id (sid), userId, createdAt }`; persisted in Postgres when configured, otherwise stored in memory

 Currency: All monetary values are stored in IDR cents.
 Format on the client via `Intl.NumberFormat("id-ID")`.

 ---

 ## ERD Cheat Sheet (for ERD Owners)
-The current implementation uses in‑memory stores and a simplified schema.
+The implementation supports both in‑memory and Postgres stores.
 Relationships are mostly logical (no FKs yet).
 Use this as guidance when drawing an ERD.

 Mermaid (conceptual):
 ```mermaid